super-linter/super-linter/docs/add-new-linter.md

   - If there are PyPi packages, create a text file named `dependencies/python/<name-of-tool>.txt` and list the packages there.
-  - If there are NPM packages, update `dependencies/package.json` and `dependencies/package-lock.json`. by adding the new packages.
+  - If there are npm packages, update `dependencies/package.json` and `dependencies/package-lock.json`. by adding the new packages.
   - If there are Ruby Gems, update `dependencies/Gemfile` and `dependencies/Gemfile.lock`
   - If there are Maven or Java packages: